medusajs/medusa/docs/content/modules/carts-and-checkout/payment.md

 ### retrievePayment

 This method is used to provide a uniform way of retrieving the payment information from the third-party provider.
-For example, in Stripe’s Payment Provider Service this method is used to retrieve the payment intent details from Stripe.
+For example, in Stripe’s Payment Processor this method is used to retrieve the payment intent details from Stripe.

 This method accepts the `data` field of a Payment Session.
 So, you should make sure to store in the `data` field any necessary data that would allow you to retrieve the payment data from the third-party provider.